 - There's more to it than you realized.
 You underestimated the costs, or the development time, or the incubation period for the marketing to take effect, or the amount of energy required, or the toll it would take on your personal life.

-So while pursuing your passion is an admirable goal, doing so to the exclusion of all reason and responsibility isn't.
+While pursuing your passion is an admirable goal, doing so to the exclusion of all reason and responsibility isn't.

 Best of Both Worlds